cernvm/cernvm-launch/README.md

 If you want to use online source deployment, you need to specify the `diskURL` and `diskChecksum` parameters.

 If you want to use a bootable VDI file, you need to provide the `diskPath` parameter.

+If you want to import an OVA image file, you need to provide the `ovaPath` parameter.

 Destroy an existing VM